 posted October 14, 2019

-Even if you have Forever GI Bill money available, you can still apply for and use other types of financial aid, including loans, grants and scholarships.
-You can also use other types of military aid, such as tuition assistance.
+Even if you have GI Bill money available, you can still apply for and use other types of financial aid, including loans, grants and scholarships.
+You may also be able to use other types of military aid, such as tuition assistance, depending on your status and the type of GI Bill you are using.
 Do not hesitate to apply for all possible forms of aid that you qualify for, because you may be able to cover more – or all – of your schooling costs.

 Myth No. 2: Benefits Automatically Begin When You Enroll in School